chuangcaleb/obsidian-fountain-editor/README.md

 ### 🏁 Quickstart

-1. Once the plugin is approved, you should be able to follow [these instructions to install it through Obsidian's Community Plugins](https://help.obsidian.md/Extending+Obsidian/Community+plugins) in Obsidian's Settings tab!
+1. Follow [these instructions to install it through Obsidian's Community Plugins](https://help.obsidian.md/Extending+Obsidian/Community+plugins) in Obsidian's Settings tab!
 (Otherwise, use [manual installation](#-manual-installation).)
 2. Create a new file and just add `cssclasses: fountain` to the frontmatter metadata Properties.
 3. You will get **automatic syntax highlighting/styling according to the [Fountain syntax rules](https://fountain.io/syntax/)**!